mattsilber/imageloader/readme.md

 As of version 1.1.0, a single TransitionController is now the interface between a single TransitionDrawable and any TransitionModules it contains.
 The TransitionModules are the modular components used to actually perform adjustments to the underlying Canvas/Bitmap/Drawable at the appropriate times, and can be easily added to any request.
 The idea here is to (hopefully) allow multiple types of transitions to be run at the same time (e.g. scale and fade).

-The currently included TransitionModules are the FadingTransitionModule, ScalingTransitionModule, and RotationTransitionModule.
+The currently included TransitionModules are the FadingTransitionModule, ScalingTransitionModule, TranslateTransitionModule, and RotationTransitionModule.

 ### Caching